luke-anglin/hyde/_posts/happiness/2021-10-08-The-Happiness-Advantage.md

 A group of 75-year old men were instructed to live like they were 55.
 And what happened?

-> After the retreat, most of the men had improved in every category; they were significantly more flexible, had better posture, and even much-improved hand strength.
+> After the retreat, most of the men had improved in every categories; they were significantly more flexible, had better posture, and even much-improved hand strength.
 Their average eyesight even improved by almost 10 percent, as did their performance on tests of memory.

 Excerpt From: Shawn Achor.
 “The Happiness Advantage: The Seven Principles of Positive Psychology That Fuel Success and Performance at Work.”
 Apple Books.